 NO IMPACT.
 Implementation of the proposed project would not conflict with an applicable HCP or NCCP.
-In the vicinity of the project area, the northern-most boundary of the Central Subarea of the Orange County NCCP/HCP ends along the south side of SR-91, which is outside of the project area.
+The northern-most boundary of the Central Subarea of the Orange County NCCP/HCP ends along the south side of SR-91, which is outside of the project area.
 This issue will not be analyzed further in the EIR.